Herodium: Synagogue

-A pre-year-70 synagogue at Herodium is of the Galilean-type, featuring stone benches built along the walls and aisles formed by columns that supported the roof.
-It is one of the oldest synagogues in the Levant.
+During the First Jewish–Roman War, the defenders of Herodium repurposed an existing structure within the upper palace as a synagogue, considered one of the earliest in the Levant.
+The original space, formerly Herod's triclinium, underwent renovations that involved installing benches along the walls and constructing a mikveh outside the entrance.
+There is minimal evidence regarding any alterations made by the defenders to the existing decor or furnishings, and the space essentially functioned as a simple communal hall.
+The entrance faced eastward, while Jerusalem lay almost due north.
+The repurposed synagogue lacked specialized features commonly found in synagogues, such as a niche for housing the Torah scrolls and a reading desk.

 Theatre

 Netzer discovered the Roman Theatre just before his death in late 2010.
-The royal theatre was uncovered near the base of Herod's tomb (see Tomb of Herod).
+The royal theatre was uncovered near the base of Herod's tomb.
 The theatre contained an elaborately decorated loggia, or a theatre box, was discovered.
 This means that when Herod or other notable officials went to see a play, they would receive luxury treatment.
-The rest of the audience would be seated below on benches that could accommodate about 450-650 people.
+The rest of the audience would be seated below on benches that could accommodate about 450–650 people.
 What is quite unique about this find is that frescoes of landscapes were discovered, of a kind suggesting that the painters were well travelled; they depict scenes of Italy and even the Nile River in Egypt.
 It is also assumed that the painters were on loan to Herod from Caesar in Rome.